 judicial, and policy experience, she is a recognized expert in the development and implementation of justice interventions for people with substance use and mental health conditions, from pre-arrest deflection to court-based interventions to community-based, post-incarceration programs that reduce recidivism.

-An international expert on diversion, alternatives to incarceration, and specialized case management, Michele has traveled extensively to offer consultation for states and nations seeking effective strategies for interrupting cycles of substance use and justice system involvement.
-She has authored curricula and delivered training to cabinet members and national policy leaders, and has also been a featured speaker at numerous conferences, including those hosted by NADCP, American University, and the Indiana State Department of Health.
+As an international expert on diversion, alternatives to incarceration, and specialized case management, Michele has traveled extensively to offer consultation for states and nations seeking effective strategies for interrupting cycles of substance use and justice system involvement.
+She has authored curricula and delivered training to cabinet members and national policy leaders, and serves as a Global Master Trainer for the Bureau of International Narcotics and Law Enforcement Affairs (INL).
+She also has been a featured speaker at numerous conferences, including those hosted by the Department of State, NADCP, American University, and the Indiana State Department of Health.

 Michele joined TASC in 2017, bringing more than 20 years' experience in court policy, systems-approach strategies, and evidence-based practices.
 She began her career as a private attorney in Ohio before serving on the bench for seven years, presiding over criminal and civil cases as well as the drug, mental health, and veterans courts.
 From there, she advanced to the position of policy counsel for the Supreme Court of Ohio.
 She was appointed to the National Review Board and the Implementation Advisory Group for the National Association of Drug Court Professionals

 (NADCP) Adult Drug Court Best Practice Standards, and is credentialed by the Bureau of Justice Assistance (BJA) as a national consultant.
-Michele also serves as a board member of the National Alliance for Model State Drug Laws (NAMSDL).
+Michele most recently was appointed to the Illinois Social Services Advisory Council (SSAC), an important group for the Department of Human Services and its stakeholders, focusing on priorities across Illinois.
+She also serves as a board member of the National Alliance for Model State Drug Laws (NAMSDL).

 Michele’s wide-ranging justice experience has brought her face-to-face with the nation’s opioid epidemic, and she has led aggressive efforts to diminish the deadly impact of opioids, fentanyl, and other drugs.
 In 2016, she led the formation of a nine-state regional team to create a first-of-its-kind Regional Judicial Opioid Initiative (RJOI), whose opening summit convened 150 senior-level court, executive branch, elected officials, and private sector delegates.
 She also provided leadership on Ohio's state initiatives that allocated $20M for specialized dockets and medication-assisted treatment (MAT) for 220 courts, and oversaw the publication of Principles for the Use of Medication Assisted Treatment (MAT) in Drug